RAVENSWOOD – “Say, haven’t we met somewhere before?”

 Ravenswood had 40 rebounds as a team with Martin pulling down 10.
 Martin and Dalton Gandee each had two steals.
 Burgess dished out three assists.

-In the junior varsity tilt, Point Pleasant prevailed by a final of 54-34.
+Page 2 of 2 - In the junior varsity tilt, Point Pleasant prevailed by a final of 54-34.
 Evan Potter led Point Pleasant with 13 while Jonathan Watkins was Ravenswood’s top scorer with 10.

 Price reminds fans to wear pink if at all possible Friday night to help in the fight against breast cancer.
 Both teams will be wearing special pink warmup shirts along with pink shoe laces.
 Literature will be passed out to inform those in attendance about breast cancer awareness.